gpoore/codebraid-preview-vscode/README.md

   If the defaults file defines `input-files` (or `input-file`), all specified files must be in the same directory with the defaults file.
 Document files in subdirectories are not supported.

+* `codebraid.preview.pandoc.extraEnv` [`{}`]:  Additional environment
+  variables that are set for the Pandoc subprocess used to generate the preview and to export documents.

 * `codebraid.preview.pandoc.executable` [`pandoc`]:  Pandoc executable.
 This
   is used within a shell, so it must be appropriately quoted and escaped.